willemw12/get_iplayer_downloader/README.md

 * Python setuptools (pytyon3-setuptools), to install get\_iplayer\_downloader
 * GNOME libraries for Python (mainly GTK+ 3).
 In most cases, already installed.
   For Debian/Ubuntu, check that the following packages are also installed: python3-gi, python3-gi-cairo
 * Linux.
-Only required to run get\_iplayer in a terminal window.
-  This program may work on other platforms, however, that has not been tested
+This program may work on other platforms (with a few minor software changes), however, that has not been tested